Gregory V. Bard

 code into their computers,

-I promised a zip-file with
+I provide a zip-file with

-some source code of the examples used.
+all source code of the examples used.

 - Algebraic Cryptanalysis (386 pages)